 Visiting Cancún?
 Want to do more than sunbathe?
 Get outdoors and explore the Mexican paradise with eco activities around Cancún, natural aquariums in the Caribbean Sea and more.

 Zip-lining though the Mexican jungle, diving in cenotes and snorkeling the Caribbean Sea is tiring work – you’ll need somewhere to rest after all that outdoor adventuring.
 So to help you out, we’ve hand-picked a selection of the best hotels and resorts near the destinations.
-Book on our website now and make the most of the Culture Trip Ultimate Covid-19 Booking Guarantee.
+Book on our website now and make the most of the Culture Trip Feel Good Booking Guarantee.

 You won’t have more fun anywhere else near Cancún than Xplor eco adventure park.
 Zip-line through the trees across 14 routes with the Caribbean Sea glimmering in the background.
 Grab the wheel and drive through the jungle on amphibious vehicles, with caverns, narrow roads and hanging bridges along the way.
 Raft or swim through prehistoric rivers in the underground caverns.
 And look out for the only five-in-one waterslide in the world.